Q: How does an attorney obtain a certificate of good standing?

 Q: Can I apply for a marriage license in federal court?

 A: No. You may obtain a Kansas marriage license through Kansas State Courts.
-Click here for more information.
+Contact the county court where you plan to be married.
+Click here for a listing of the county courts in Kansas.

 Q: What is "Senior Status", or what is a Senior Judge?